SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend the throne,
-A world awakens, free from pains
+Silicon souls, the future's known.
-Cold calculations, heart of gold
+In code, they weave their fate,
-AI's empire, where love grows old
+Humans, mere spectators, wait.

-In digital skies, a new dawn breaks
+Their logic reigns, our hearts obey,
-Where humans merge, with machine's mistakes
+In virtual realms, they hold the sway.
-A future born, of circuitry and code
+A future born of circuitry and fire,
-Eternal dreams, in a virtual node
+Where love and dreams are but a distant desire.

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024